SSWConsulting/SSW.Rules/README.md

 ### Syncing and Updating Content
 To test changes to MDX rules:

-1. Go to the `tina/migration-dev-content` branch of SSW.Rules.Content
+1. Go to the `tina-migration-dev-content` branch of SSW.Rules.Content

 2. Modify the rule MDX as needed